The short answer

 A son revolts against his father

-David cuts the head off Goliath - Caravaggio (c.1610)
+David cuts the head off Goliath - Caravaggio - circa 1610

-David would go on to become the greatest king of ancient Israel.
+David went on to become the greatest king of ancient Israel.
 He had a long life with many adventures and misadventures, one of which was the rebellion of his son Absalom.
 Absalom was David’s third son, described as the most handsome man in the kingdom (2 Sam 14:25).
 He was a favorite of his father and well-loved by the people.
 Samuel even describes him as stealing their hearts (2 Sam 15).

 Hushai, the "friend of David"

-David mourns the death of his son Absalom - Gustave Dore
+David mourns the death of his son Absalom - Gustave Dore - 1858

 The importance of both loyalty and mercy